 The Card Watch website has helpful tips about how to protect yourself against fraudsters and keep your card details safe.

-The Home Office identity theft website has useful information about all aspects of identity fraud including news about government work to reduce risk of fraud.
+Action Fraud's page on identity theft has useful information about all aspects of identity fraud.

 Registry Trust operates the public registers of court orders for the UK.
 You can use their online search to check whether you have a court order registered against you.